 Work will never be the same.
-We talked about it already here.
+We’ve talked more about this here.

 Lavinia expands her idea by applying the second option, embracing the future of work to the entrepreneurial world.